 And yes it comes in a Double Bowl.

-The thing is, you could really debate this issue for years:
+The thing is, you could really debate the Pros and Cons for years.

 - Stainless steel vs porcelain sinks in general